-In What IF? a three-year interactive exhibit for children at the Santa Barbara Museum of Art, Jesse Lee Wilson created a multi-sensory playground as a point of entry to experiencing art.
+In What IF? a three-year interactive exhibit for the education department at the Santa Barbara Museum of Art, Jesse Lee Wilson created a multi-sensory playground as a point of entry to experiencing the artwork in the museum.
 Two paintings from the permanent collection were selected as inspiration for the exhibit: Matt Mullican’s Untitled red and Untitled yellow, 1992, which refer to a world filled with information presented through symbols, signs and graphics.
 Wilson swerved from this starting point by creating a journey of many options, peppered with images from works throughout the museum, with little to no text that explained how to navigate it.
-As children and intrigued adults explored this playground of the most rudimentary forms of communication, it prepared them to explore the rest of the museum with a sense of play, embodiment, and imagination.
+As children and intrigued adults explored this playground of the most rudimentary forms of communication and visual understanding, it prepared them to explore the rest of the museum with a sense of play, embodiment, and imagination.

 Matt Mulican 1992